rlivingsus/misc/standaloneBooks.md

 - Taulli, Tom: Artificial Intelligence Basics
 - Taylor, Jodi: Just One Damned Thing After Another
 - Taylor, Steven: The Psychology of Pandemics
-- Tchaikovsky, Adrian: 1) Empire in Back and Gold
+- Tchaikovsky, Adrian: 1) Empire in Back and Gold; Ogres
 - Thames, Elizabeth: Meet the Frugalwoods
 - The Talent Code: Greatness isnt born.
 Its grown
 - Thiel, Peter: Zero to One: Notes on Startups, or How to Build the Future